Frequently asked questions

 Direct access means you spend less time waiting and more time getting the care you need, when you need it.

-• Our goal is to provide comprehensive primary care for most of your health needs.
+Our goal is to provide comprehensive primary care for most of your health needs.
 That said, there are some situations where specialty care or outside services are necessary.

 For example, while we can provide early first-trimester obstetric care, we do not offer full prenatal services—but we will help connect you with an excellent local Ob/Gyn for ongoing pregnancy care.
 Similarly, there are times when consultation with a specialist is the best way to ensure you receive the highest quality care, and we will coordinate that referral with you.

-We also do not prescribe chronic Schedule II medications for conditions such as chronic pain, insomnia, or anxiety (e.g., opioids or benzodiazepines).
-And your membership does not cover services provided outside our office, such as hospitalizations, surgeries, or specialist visits.
+We do not prescribe chronic Schedule II medications for conditions such as chronic pain, insomnia, or anxiety (e.g., opioids or benzodiazepines).

-• Yes!
-We’re happy to care for children as part of our practice.
-We do ask that at least one parent is also enrolled, so we can support the whole family together.
+Yes!
+As family medicine doctors we are passionate about our ability to care for patients of all ages, starting with newborns.
+We do ask that at least one parent is also enrolled, so that we can support the whole family.

-• As family medicine doctors, we’re trained to care for patients of all ages and to manage a wide range of health concerns.
+As family medicine doctors, we’re trained to care for patients of all ages and to manage a wide range of health concerns.
 This includes chronic conditions like diabetes, high blood pressure, and asthma; acute issues such as infections or injuries that may require stitches; and procedures like skin biopsies or joint injections.

-• Most of your care can be handled directly in our office, but sometimes seeing a specialist is the best way to ensure you get the highest quality care.
+Most of your care can be handled directly in our office, but sometimes seeing a specialist is the best way to ensure you get the highest quality care.
 When that happens, we’ll help coordinate your referral and stay involved so your care feels seamless.

 You can use your insurance (if you have it) for specialist visits, hospitalizations, or procedures outside our office.
 We’ll work closely with your specialist to keep your care connected and to make sure nothing falls through the cracks.

-• Most common labs (including those typically ordered for an annual preventive exam) are less than $5 each.
+Most common labs (including those typically ordered for an annual preventive exam) are less than $5 each.

-• A 90-day supply of a common blood pressure medication like lisinopril 10 mg may cost around $6.
+A 90-day supply of a common blood pressure medication like lisinopril 10 mg may cost around $6.

-• A CT scan can be as low as $250, depending on the imaging center.
+A CT scan can be as low as $250, depending on the imaging center.

-Membership, insurance and financial information
+Membership, insurance and financial contracts

-• Membership is $200 per month for adults and $100 per month for children.
+Membership is $200 per month for adults and $100 per month for children.
 Please see our membership page for more details about our monthly membership fee.

-• Annual physicals and preventive visits
+Annual physicals and preventive visits

-• Sports and school physicals
+Sports and school physicals

-• Visits for chronic conditions and follow-ups
+Visits for chronic conditions and follow-ups

-• Same-day or next-day visits for acute illness or minor injuries
+Same-day or next-day visits for acute illness or minor injuries

-• Basic office procedures
+Basic office procedures

 In addition, members receive significant discounts on medications, labs, and imaging when paying out of pocket.

-• We believe you have a right to know exactly what your healthcare costs.
+We believe you have a right to know exactly what your healthcare costs.
 That’s why we’ve included as much as possible in your membership fee.
 There are no hidden charges for office visits, urgent appointments, or phone calls.

 On rare occasions, we may charge a small materials fee (usually around $20) for certain in-office procedures—such as an injection—simply to cover the cost of the supplies or medication itself.